-New Mexico gives local districts the authority for pay scales, eliminating barriers such as state salary schedules and other regulations that control how districts pay teachers.
-The state mandates a minimum salary but allows districts to determine the remainder of the schedule.
+North Dakota gives local districts the authority for pay scales, eliminating barriers such as state salary schedules and other regulations that control how districts pay teachers.
+Local districts are given the authority to "contract with, employ, and compensate school district personnel."